JolonB/Furious5AVC/README.md

 ---
 ### Running Code via SSH
 #### SSH
+*Note: The directory is now on the desktop.
+These instructions have been updated to match this.*
 SSH is pretty neat and we kind of have to be able to use it, so here's the steps for doing it:
 1. Find the IP address of the Pi using `ifconfig` in the terminal.
 Last time I checked, it was *10.140.30.145*.
 1. SSH into the Pi using `ssh pi@10.140.30.145` in the Linux terminal or by using [PuTTY](http://www.putty.org/) on Windows.
 The password is `pi`.
 1. The files are all in the a folder called *Furious5AVC* in the root.
-To access this in the terminal simply type `cd Furious5AVC` <!-- cd means change directory --> (case probably matters).
+To access this in the terminal simply type `cd Desktop/AVC/WorkingCode` <!-- cd means change directory --> (case matters).
 To see all of the files in the folder, type `ls`. <!-- ls means list -->
 #### Doing stuff to the code
 Now that you've found the files, there are several things you can do:
 * To edit a file, type `nano <filename>.cpp` when in the correct directory.
 This will open a very primitive file editor.
 To edit stuff